 - The Additional Information section is located in the Writing portion of the Common App as an optional place to add relevant situations and/or qualifications that are not mentioned elsewhere in the application.

-These are often more personal in nature but should not be confused with the personal essay.
+These are often more personal in nature but should not be confused with the personal statement.

 - Using the Additional Information section is not required and should only be done when you have something to highlight or explain that makes your overall application stronger.